-The Mukhya Mantri Roshan Punjab Yojana, also known as the Solar Street Light Scheme, is an initiative launched by the Government of Punjab to improve lighting infrastructure in rural areas.
+Want to know how Punjab is improving rural infrastructure through renewable energy?
+The Mukhya Mantri Roshan Punjab Yojana, popularly known as the Solar Street Light Scheme, has been launched by the Punjab Government to install solar-powered LED streetlights in villages across the state.

 Mukhya Mantri Roshan Punjab Yojana Overview